The Benefits, Universality and Boundaries of DSRP Theory: Part 2 of 3

 “A ToE (Theory of Everything) should not only apply to everything, it should also be useful to everyone.
 A quilter, a skateboard, a physicist, a chemist, biologist, cognitive scientist, psychologist, sociologist, computer scientist, economist, geologist, astronomer, and to business leaders and policy wonks, auto-mechanics and quantum mechanics should all find a ToE equally useful to their trade.

 DSRP largely fits this definition.
-It has an emerging empirical base that includes both basic research on universality and applied studies on efficacy (i.e., whether DSRP awareness improves performance on specified tasks).
+It has a growing empirical literature, including both universality-oriented work and applied studies on whether DSRP instruction/awareness improves performance on specific tasks.

 2.4.
 O-Theory as the Grammar of reality: